JNRowe/upoints/doc/geolocation_and_pathcross.rst

 -----

 Having already implemented the basic class and distance method, I figured I may as well add bearing calculation too.
-It's only 4 lines of code, so why not?
+It’s only 4 lines of code, so why not?

 ::